-Located on the west side of the Arboretum, the Center is on the site of the original Morton family mansion.
-The mansion, constructed in 1910, was razed in the early 1940s after the passing of Joy Morton's wife, Margaret.
+Located on the west side of the Arboretum, the Thornhill Education Center is on the site of the original Morton family mansion.
+Constructed in 1910, the home was razed in the early 1940s following the passing of Joy Morton's wife, Margaret, who was the last family member living there.
 The family's request was to have an education center built on the site.
-The library of the former mansion, now called the Founder's Room, remains, and contains exhibits about the Morton Family and the Arboretum's history.
-On the south wall is a bay of windows that contain stained-glass medallions in each of the ten windows.
-The center was renovated and refurbished in 1993, providing modern facilities for an expanding education program.
+A library, which had been added to the home in 1923, was preserved as part of the Thornhill Education Center, and is now called the Founder's Room.
+The Thornhill Education Center was renovated and refurbished in 1993, providing modern facilities for an expanding education program.
+Today space is also available for private rentals.

 A gentleman's library

 When the Thornhill Education Center opened in 1942, it replaced most of Joy Morton's mansion.
-Only the original library, known as the Founder’s Room, remains.
+Only the original library, now known as the Founder’s Room, remains.
 This room, with its English oak paneling, carved stone mantelpiece, and decorative plaster ceiling, looks much as it did when it served as Morton's private library.
+It features exhibits of photographs, letters, and other memorabilia pertaining to the Morton family and Arboretum history.
+(The Sterling Morton Library, located in the Administration & Research Center, opened in 1963 and continues to serve as the Arboretum's current library.)

-Joy Morton incorporated his passion for trees into his house.
-This room's south windows contain ten stained glass medallions depicting famous trees from history and legend.
+Joy Morton incorporated his passion for trees into his library.
+On the south wall is a bay of 10 windows containing stained-glass medallions depicting famous trees from history and legend.
 To see a photo of a particular stained-glass medallion, click on the title below.

 Generations pass while some trees stand